Nikki & Swami Farm the Living Soil

-No, um, for me, actually my life was about dealing marijuana actually in San Francisco and uh, we spent a lot of time in the city and in India.
-Yes,
+No, actually my life was about dealing marijuana in San Francisco and we spent a lot of time in the city and in India.

 Swami Chaitania (06:20):

-Dealing was a very minor part of our life.
-And the city’s really, we didn’t, no, no. Mostly we just bought our own flour by selling it to our friends.
-So no, I mean, but you know, Nikki was actually working at various newspapers and various other things during that time.
+Dealing was a very minor part of our life in the cities really.
+Mostly we just bought our own flour by selling it to our friends.
+Nikki was actually working at various newspapers and various other things during that time.
 What do you want to say, Nikki?

 Nikki Lastreto (06:37):

-I was a journalist, but I was definitely selling it.
+I was a journalist, but I was definitely selling weed.

 Nikki Lastreto (06:46):

-I worked at the San Francisco Chronicle for most of the 1980s and then I also worked at Carow and TV, which is an NBC station
+I worked at the San Francisco Chronicle for most of the 1980s and then I also worked at KRON-TV, which is an NBC station.

 Swami Chaitania (06:54):

 Oh yeah.
-Well we lived in North, in San Francisco, right in the middle of North beach.
-And, uh,
+Well we lived in San Francisco, right in the middle of North beach.

 Nikki Lastreto (07:02):